paskalisptr/indonesian-sexual-harassment-detection/README.md

 | BiLSTM-GRU | 0.7040 | 0.7765 | 101.3s |
 | **IndoBERT** | **0.7902** | **0.8744** | 41.4s |

 IndoBERT delivered the best performance with far better training efficiency than BiLSTM-GRU, thanks to the Indonesian language knowledge already learned during pre-training.
-The model reached optimal performance after just one epoch — further fine-tuning led to catastrophic forgetting.
+The model reached optimal performance after just one epoch; further fine-tuning led to catastrophic forgetting.

 ### Other Analytical Findings
 - 23.5% of scraping keywords showed lexical bias (IoU > 0.5), indicating potential sampling bias from the keyword-based scraping approach
-- Chi-Square-based feature selection actually decreased TF-IDF performance on short text — PCA/TruncatedSVD proved ineffective for sparse representations in this case
+- Chi-Square-based feature selection actually decreased TF-IDF performance on short text.
+PCA/TruncatedSVD proved ineffective for sparse representations in this case
-- All three models consistently produced more false negatives than false positives — tending to underpredict the minority class (SH), an important consideration for this use case since missing real cases is riskier than a false alarm
+- All three models consistently produced more false negatives than false positives, tending to underpredict the minority class (SH).
+This is an important consideration for this use case, since missing real cases is riskier than a false alarm

 ## Limitations

 - Dataset size (N=1,608) is relatively small for sequential deep learning models
 - Vulgar-keyword-based scraping may miss SH tweets that don't use explicit vulgar language
 - The model was only validated on the X platform, not yet tested on other platforms (Instagram, TikTok)
-- The definition of sexual harassment is cultural and contextual — the model would need adaptation for different regional/community contexts
+- The definition of sexual harassment is cultural and contextual, so the model would need adaptation for different regional/community contexts

 ## Future Work